Next edition: 6-7 July 2024

-The 3rd edition of the Mirpuri Foundation Sailing Trophy will take place in Cascais, Portugal, between the 2nd and 10th of July 2022.
-Over 100 sailing boats, including conventional and high-performance cruisers, are expected.
+The 5th edition of the Mirpuri Foundation Sailing Trophy will take place in Cascais, Portugal, between the 6th and the 7th of July 2024.
+Over 150 sailing boats, including conventional and high-performance cruisers, are expected.
 Organized in partnership with the Clube Naval de Cascais, the sustainable regatta will see a large number of sailing boats take to the Atlantic coast of Portugal, to raise awareness and important funds for marine conservation programs.

 - Notice of Race